techidaily/site-win11-tips/source/_posts/fix-window-updates-blocked-by-error-2e.md

  This solution might work if you're dealing with a corrupt or missing Windows Update setting in your registry.
 Be very cautious when accessing and modifying your registry, as you could be exposed to a range of unwanted issues if done incorrectly.

- Always[back up the registry files](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes, just in case something goes wrong so that it can easily and quickly be restored.
+ Always [back up the registry files](https://www.makeuseof.com/tag/backup-restore-windows-registry/) before making any changes, just in case something goes wrong so that it can easily and quickly be restored.

  To adjust the Windows Update setting in your registry, follow these steps: